Introduction to full van respray costs

 - Body Filler : Needed in case of dents or other damage.
 Body fillers cost from £2 to £ 30 depending on pack size and quality.

-- Primer: A half a litre can usually comes under £10
+- Primer on eBay: A half a litre can usually comes under £10

 - Paint : eBay has a good range of paints for affordable prices.